 Supported GHC Versions¶

-Déjà Fu supports the latest four GHC releases, after GHC 8.0.
+Déjà Fu supports the latest four GHC releases, at least.
 For testing purposes, we use Stackage LTSes as a proxy for GHC versions.
 The currently supported versions are:

 In practice, we may compile with older versions of GHC, but keeping them working is not a priority.